 - 1 tablespoon olive oil

 - 1 small yellow, sweet, or white onion, minced

 - 1/3 cup frozen peas

-In a small saucepan, bring the chicken broth and wine to a simmer and keep warm over low heat.
+- In a small saucepan, bring the broth and wine to a bare simmer.
+Reduce the heat to low and keep warm.

-Season the risotto with salt and pepper to taste, stir in the remaining butter, the Parmesan and the parsley, and serve immediately.
+- Season with salt and pepper to taste and serve immediately.

 Amount Per Serving: Calories: 524Total Fat: 30gSaturated Fat: 12gTrans Fat: 0gUnsaturated Fat: 16gCholesterol: 139mgSodium: 463mgCarbohydrates: 17gFiber: 1gSugar: 2gProtein: 33g